Mesh296/TripPlanner_backend/README.md

 # Trip Planner API

 Trip Planner API is a RESTful microservice system built with Express.js and TypeScript.
-It allows users to plan, manage, and receive recommendations for trips based on their personal preferences.
+It provides backend functionality for a trip planning application, including user management, trip creation, and travel recommendations based on user interests.

 ---

 ## Overview

-The system is divided into multiple independent services:
+Trip Planner is a service assistant for planning travel experiences.
+It supports the following core features:
-- **auth** – Handles user registration and authentication.
+- User registration and authentication
-- **trips** – Manages trip creation, updates, and deletion.
-- **activities** – Provides activities based on user interests.
-- **locations** – Stores and retrieves location data.
-- **offers** – Suggests offers and travel recommendations.
+- Profile creation and management
-- **reviews** – Manages user reviews and feedback.
+- Trip creation and modification
-- **gateway** – Acts as an API Gateway for routing requests between services.

-Each service runs independently and communicates through HTTP requests.
+- Search among available offers
+- Personalized suggestions for new trips based on user interests

 ---

 ## Features

-1. **User Registration and Authentication**
+1. **User Management**
-   - User account creation and login.
+   - User registration and login with JWT authentication
-   - JWT-based authentication and authorization.

-2. **Profile Management**
-   - Retrieve and update user information.
-   - Store preferences and travel history.
+   - Profile creation and updates

-3. **Trip Management**
+2. **Trip Management**
-   - Create, edit, and delete trips.
+   - Create, edit, and delete trips
-   - Retrieve a list of trips for a user.
+   - Manage trip details (destination, duration, budget, etc.)

-4. **Recommendations**
+3. **Recommendations**
-   - Suggest destinations, offers, and activities based on user interests.
+   - Retrieve offers and activities matching user preferences
+   - Get personalized trip suggestions

+4. **Activities and Locations**
+   - Retrieve activities, locations, and offers associated with a user’s interests

-5. **Personalized Suggestions**
+5. **Reviews**
-   - Provide trip ideas tailored to user preferences and trip details.
+   - Manage and view trip or location reviews

 ---

 ## Project Structure